 These symptoms are often what patients notice themselves; there are other symptoms a doctor may discover upon closer examination and blood tests.
 Your doctor may order an anti-nuclear antibody (ANA) blood test.
 The ANA test immune system identifies autoantibodies that attack the body's own tissue and cells.
 These autoantibodies are unlike normal antibodies that target bacteria, viruses, parasites, and fungi.
 A positive ANA test by itself does not mean a person has lupus, but in combination with symptoms, physical examination, and other laboratory tests, a positive test result may help diagnose lupus.

 Other autoimmune diseases such as Sjogrens syndrome, rheumatoid arthritis and scleroderma can also show a positive ANA.
-For this reason, your doctor may order some other blood tests to correctly diagnose SLE.
+For this reason, your doctor may order some other blood tests to correctly diagnose lupus.
 Three of the other tests are called an anti-DNA, anti-RNA and an anti-Sm.

 Abnormal blood clotting, Reynaud's disease (characterized by circulation problems) and seizures may also be symptoms your doctor will look for.

 Some of the most common symptoms

 - Unexplained rashes that turn to sores, then scar